JakeRoggenbuck/fyorth/README.md

 However, I'm still learning and maybe after some research or more usage, I'll understand and come to like this decision / limitation.

-### Name Origin
+## Name Origin

-I called it "Forth" and added the letter "y" to get "Fyorth".
-Perhaps I will retroactively make a reason for why I added a "y".
+I called it "Forth" with an added letter "y" to get "Fyorth".
+Perhaps I will retroactively make a reason for why I added a "y" to the name.